beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ];
 ```

+^ But when we go to launch our app to the public, these settings need to change.

-^ The conflict is that the same config keys need to exist in the same file, but with different values under different conditions.
+^ The conflict is that we need the same config keys to exist in the same file, but with different values depending on the environment.

 ---